Alex-Hill94/Sim-Data/README.md

 SubhaloMass: Sum of all particle masses bound to a subhalo.
 [1e10 solar masses]

-HaloMass: Sum of particle masses bound to host FOF halo.
+HaloMass: M200, total mass of the group enclosed in a sphere whose mean density is 200 times the critical density of the Universe, at the time the halo is considered.
 [1e10 solar masses]